DwainSnickles/AutoUpdater.NET.XML-Creator-master/README.md

 This app is a component that creates custom xml file for Autoupdater.net.
 Includes all tags optional.
 At a minimum you need the first 2 tags
+Xml tags are only added based on answers in wizard.
+Clicking next on any page without adding anything ignores the tag.

 <code>